zack122/calculator-game-of-apps/README.md

 # calculator-game-of-apps
-share your code for the game of apps calculator project
+share your code for the game of apps calculator project Team 21